 Today, we’re going to discuss many of the common challenges that hinder people from achieving their weight loss goals as well as what you can do to make sure that you have the best possible chance of getting the results you want!

 One way to keep track of all those weight loss tips is to keep a little notebook.
 Jot down the interesting tips that seem to apply to you.
 Then make a few notes on how they worked or didn’t work for you.
 It’s easy to forget even the best advice in our busy lives, so by keeping a little notebook with you wherever you go, you won’t have to remember.

 Why Can’t I Lose Weight? -- 5 Reasons

 Reason #1 -- You’re Eating Too Much

-When it comes to answering the question of why people struggle to lose weight, you’ll hear all kinds of cockamamie things from “gurus” and “experts” like it’s gluten, hormones, anti-nutrients, or the ever popular “toxins.”
+When it comes to answering the question of why people struggle to lose weight, you’ll hear all kinds of cockamamie things from “gurus” and “experts” Some of these include gluten, hormones, anti-nutrients, or the ever-popular “toxins.”

-But, the simple truth of the matter is that the #1 reason that people don’t lose weight is they eat too much.
+The simple truth of the matter is that the #1 reason why people don’t lose weight is they eat too much.
 You have to consume fewer calories than your body requires to maintain its weight if you want to lose body fat.
 It really is that simple.